hollan86/geosim/README.md

 ## Data Processing
 - I use QGIS software to reproject datasets from Geographical CS to respective Projected CS based on the datasets UTM zone.
-- I use this this (http://spatialreference.org/ref/) to lookup utm zones.
+- I use this (http://spatialreference.org/ref/) to lookup utm zones.